San279/train-object-detect-FOMO-esp32/Readme.md

 ## Data collection
   1. Collecting data from Esp32 can be a tediuos.
 Luckily, you can download and run the scripted that I've created [camera-webserver-for-esp32S3](https://github.com/San279/camera-webserver-for-esp32S3) or use Webcam interface in Edge impulse.
      <br/>
-  - The best results of this neral network is obtained atleast 70 images per class and 10% of background(other) images.
-To put in perspective, training a model to count 2 fingers requires 70 images of one, another 60 images of two, and atleast 20-30 images of other fingers or object look alike.
+  - The best results of this network is obtained atleast 70 images per class and 10% of background(other) images.
+To put in perspective, training a model to count 2 fingers requires 70 images of one, another 70 images of two, and atleast 20-30 images of other fingers or object look alike.
     <br/>
   - Images should has equal width and height otherwise it's width will be crop off when uploading to Edge Impulse.
 Here is snapshot of [webserver](https://github.com/San279/camera-webserver-for-esp32S3) used for data collections.
 Each images is 96X96 in dimension.
 <br/> <br/>